wp-plugins/wp-advertize-it/readme.txt

 * Suppress ads on archive pages
 * Suppress ads for logged in users
 * Suppress ads for specific posts/pages by ID
+* Suppress ads for posts/pages in a specific category
+* Suppress ads for posts/pages with a specific tag
+* Suppress ads for posts/pages by a specific author

 If you need more fine grain control on where and whether ads are displayed or not, this plugin also defines supports: